aleph2c/miros-rabbitmq/doc/recipes.rst

   env_path = Path('.') / '.env'
   load_dotenv(dotenv_path=str(env_path))

-  # get encryption keys from the environment
+  # get RabbitMQ credentials and encryption keys from the environment
+  RABBIT_USER = os.getenv('RABBIT_USER')
+  RABBIT_PASSWORD = os.getenv('RABBIT_PASSWORD')
   MESH_ENCRYPTION_KEY = os.getenv("MESH_ENCRYPTION_KEY")
   SNOOP_TRACE_ENCRYPTION_KEY = os.getenv("SNOOP_TRACE_ENCRYPTION_KEY")
   SNOOP_SPY_ENCRYPTION_KEY = os.getenv("SNOOP_SPY_ENCRYPTION_KEY")

 This program will be able to read your :ref:`encryption keys
-<recipes-making-an-encryption-key>` from either your shell
+<recipes-making-an-encryption-key>` and RabbitMQ credentials, from either your shell
 environment or from a ``.env`` file.

 For the ``setup.py`` program to work there needs to be a ``.env`` file, so let's